Skip to main content

 Week one

 Swelling and bruises are common during the first few days as your body heals.
-To improve circulation and reduce swelling, avoid salty foods and take short, gentle walks.
-Wear a compression bra to support your breasts and minimize swelling.12
+Wear a compression bra to support your breasts and minimize swelling.

 Weeks two to four

 Most of the swelling should start to go down, and you’ll likely feel more comfortable resuming light, non-strenuous activities.
-However, avoid lifting heavy objects or raising your arms above your head, as this can strain the chest area.
-Continue wearing a compression bra to support the healing process.12
+Continue wearing a compression bra to support the healing process.

-As soon as your surgeon clears you to exercise, begin walking and light cardio exercises.
-After your surgeon approves, you may begin working on your upper body.
+As soon as your surgeon clears you to exercise, begin with low-impact exercises.
 As residual swelling resolves, you will notice the lifted position of your bustline feeling increasingly natural.
 Scar care begins during this time.
-Silicone sheets or gels may help optimize healing.12
+Silicone sheets or gels may help optimize healing.

 Is a Donut Breast Lift Right for You?